 I also encourage you to look at the stars with varying powers as some of these doubles are very close and require substantial power to get a clean separation of the stars.
 (Gamma Virginis, for instance, is currently separated by a bit more than an arc second now opening from about 0.3 arc seconds around 2007.
 It may require more power and not everyone will be able to split it.
-Just do the best you can and report what you see.)
+Just do the best you can and log what you observe.)

-To record your observations, you may use the log sheet provided in the "Observe. . ." booklet or in the Double Star pages at the AL website; or you may use one or your own devising as long as it includes all the required information.
-If you use your own log sheets, they should include: object, date, time, power(s), seeing and transparency, instrument, and a drawing of the double or multiple system.
-Yes, I said a drawing of the double star.
-Now, before you panic, how hard is it to draw two dots in the box provided, with the size of the dot indicating magnitude, and the distance between the dots representing separation?
+To record your observations, you may use the log sheet provided in the "Observe..." booklet or in the Double Star pages at the Astronomical League website; or you may use one or your own log sheet as long as it includes all the required information.
+If you use your own log sheets, they should include: objectname, date and time (local or UT), Latitude and Longitude, power(s), Seeing and Transparency, instrument used, and a drawing of the double or multiple star system.
+Yes, you are required to draw the double star.
+But, before you panic, how hard is it to draw two dots in the box provided, with the size of the dot indicating magnitude, and the distance between the dots representing separation?
 Please show North and either East or West in your drawing and make sure your depiction of the primary star is clear to a viewer of the sketch.
 A part of this exercise is to teach celestial directions so the position angles of the stars will be judged by your denotation of the directions.
-I have given you a line for a description, but this is optional and not required.
-I have included this so that if you are inspired by any one double star, you can write your thoughts or feelings down for later reference.
+There is a line for a description, but this is optional and not required, although encouraged.
+This is included so that if you are inspired by any one double star, you can write your thoughts or feelings down for later reference.